All about the Khazars' multiple religions and history:

 As documented in Chapter 2 of The Jews of Khazaria, a number of Christian churches were located in the Khazar Empire.
 Some of the worshippers at these churches were Khazarian people, whose original belief system was Tengri Shamanism.
 Others were members of other Turkic tribes like the Bulgars but probably did not include certain others like the Pechenegs.

-George Tsul and the Tsul Clan in Khazaria are a case in point.
+George Tsul and the Tsul Clan in Khazaria may be a case in point.

 Thomas S. Noonan's article "The Khazar-Byzantine World of the Crimea in the Early Middle Ages: The Religious Dimension", which appeared in the journal Archivum Eurasiae Medii Aevi Volume 10 (1998-1999) on pages 207-230, includes some information of interest to those who explore Christianity's spread in Khazaria as well as those who are curious about the mysterious personality who reigned at the "end" of the kingdom more than 50 years after Prince Svyatoslav crushed the Khazar kaganate.

-Historians note that George Tsul - also known as Georgius Tzul - was kagan of "Khazaria" circa 1016, the year when Byzantines and Rus collaborated to conquer him.
-1016 is regarded by some historians as the date when the defeated Jewish Khazars fled from the Crimea to Lithuania and Spain, but we are still lacking exact information on that matter.
+Historians note that George Tsul - also known as Georgius Tzul - was the ruler of "Khazaria" circa 1016, the year when Byzantines and Rus collaborated to conquer him.
+1016 was regarded by some historians as the date when the defeated Jewish Khazars fled from the Crimea to Lithuania and Spain, but these speculated migrations were later disproved.
 However, thanks to Noonan's excellent article, we can learn some new things about George Tsul as a person and an inherited name.

 Citing from Igor Avenirovich Baranov's 1990 book Tavrika v epokhu rannego srednevekov'ia: Saltovo-mayatskaya kul'tura, Noonan explains that Tsul was the name of a tribe in the Saltovo culture of Khazaria.
 At Baklinskoye near Cherson on the Crimea, a Greek inscription was found that says that Tsal had erected a Christian burial vault made of limestone blocks to memorialize a man named Fedor and Fedor's wife (Noonan page 213).
 The burial rite was "Saltovo" in its nature.
 Thus Noonan says that this demonstrates that the Greek Orthodox religion was spreading among the Saltovo/Bulgar tribal elite in the southern Crimea by the early 9th century.